max-tremblay/karafun-fair-scheduler/README.md

 `--hide-singers` doesn't work for Community Songs, only for songs from the Karafun catalog.

 If you enable `--hide-singers`, restarting the tool without emptying the queue will cause undefined behavior.

-Queueing a song with your name and an exclamation mark basically treats the two songs as one.
-It should probably count as multiple songs instead, and push your further songs back.

-^C (ctrl-c) doesn't work to kill the tool.
-I believe this to be a python-socketio bug and am too lazy to debug it.
-Try ^\ (ctrl-\) instead.